profsmith89/ctps/_sources/chap15.md

 emphasize-lines: 2
 ---
 ### Run the highlighted command in the shell
-Chap15$ python3 pin32.py guess32.py
+chap15$ python3 pin32.py guess32.py
-Line number on which to place the print?
+Line number in script?
 24
 What is print's argument?
 The secret is {secret}
 ## Welcome to GUESS THE NUMBER! ##
 Please input your guess: 33